liferay/liferay-docs/discover/portal/articles/130-forms/99-ddl/06-creating-display-templates.markdown

     recordSetVersion=1.0, version=1.0, displayIndex=0, lastPublishDate=null}

-Here's a simple example template that uses a list based on the embedded Contacts data definition, and just displays the Company Name and Email fields in a bulleted list:
+Here's a simple example template that uses a list based on the embedded Contacts data definition, and only displays the Company Name and Email fields in a bulleted list:

     <#assign records = ddlDisplayTemplateHelper.getRecords(reserved_record_set_id)>